-On November 25, 2009, Benjamin Scott ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
+On December 2, 2009, Charles Alexander ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was an ET-15 Counselor at Kramer Elementary School ("Kramer").
+Employee's position of record at the time his position was abolished was an ET-15 Social Studies teacher at Woodson Senior High School ("Woodson").
 Employee was in Educational Service status at the time he was terminated.

-I was assigned this matter in January of 2012.
-On February 17, 2012, I issued an Amended Order, requiring the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Agency submitted a response to the Undersigned on March 12, 2012.
-On April 23, 2012, I issued an Order for Statement of Good Cause to Employee because he had failed to submit a brief by the required deadline.
-Employee did not submit a response to the Order as of the date of this decision.
-Employee's appeal will therefore be decided based on the documents of record.
+I was assigned this matter in February of 2012.
+On February 21, 2012, I issued an Amended Order requiring the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.1 Agency submitted a response to the Undersigned on March 13, 2012.
+On March 30, 2012, Employee requested an extension of time in which to file his brief.
+The motion was granted and Employee submitted a brief on April 20, 2012.
 The record is now closed.

-1 The Office inadvertently sent the Order dated February 6, 2012 to Agency Representative's previous mailing address.
+1 The Office inadvertently sent the Order dated February 13, 2012 to Agency Representative's previous mailing address.
 As a result, deadlines for Employee and Agency brief submissions were modified.